Skip to main content

 • Grouping: Use labeled boundary rectangles to group nodes that belong to the same operator-controlled zone.
 Place the boundary label in sentence case at the top-left corner of the rectangle, outside any node.

-• White space: Leave at least 40px of padding between nodes and boundary edges in Excalidraw.
+• White space: Leave at least 40px of padding between nodes and boundary edges.

 • Complexity: If a diagram has more than 15 nodes, split it into multiple focused diagrams at appropriate C4 levels.
 Add a parent context diagram that references the children.